Breaking boundaries at the bottom of the world

 About the expedition

-The Breaking Boundaries expedition is a transformative 24-day journey taking place from 14 February to 10 March 2026, organised by Sea Women Expeditions.
-Our team consists of women from across the globe who will travel to the Southern Ocean and Weddell Sea, regions on the frontline of climate change, where warming waters and shifting ice are reshaping marine ecosystems.
+The expedition will take place from 14 February to 10 March 2026, travelling to the Southern Ocean and the Weddell Sea, regions on the frontline of climate change where warming waters and shifting ice are reshaping marine ecosystems.

 Why this matters